wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 - Software Check in per the process as defined by SQA.
 - Continuous Integration and Development servers build the software, identifying build issues and aligning to the scripts for software delivery.
 - Software to be built, tested, and promoted based on business needs for development, test, and release of the software packages.
+- Release of these modules and libraries will be under revision control in Software Repositories, such as Bitbucket or Github, and Build Repositories, such as Jenkins.

 <p align="center">
   <img width="800" src="../images/tech_stack_delivery_teams.jpg">